RigsOfRods/docs.rigsofrods.org/source/vehicle-creation/fileformat-truck.md

 0.66, 2.0, 1.8, 75, 76, 77, 78, 73, 74, 53, 54,      8000.0,   800.0,        20.0
 ```

-**Note:** If you have mutiple cinecams, you also need to have multiple `cameras`.
+**Note:** If you have multiple cinecams, you also need to have multiple `cameras`.
 You can simply duplicate the line per cinecam.
 Example:

 ```
 cameras